facebook

 However, time and materials contracts can be risky for clients as the final cost of the project may be higher than expected if the development team encounters unforeseen challenges or if the project scope expands significantly during the development process.

 Overall, time and materials contracts can be an excellent option for clients who require more flexibility during the development process or for larger and more complex projects.
-However, it’s important to ensure that the contract terms are carefully reviewed and agreed upon by both parties to avoid any misunderstandings or unexpected costs down the line.
+However, both parties must carefully review and agree on the contract terms to avoid any misunderstandings or unexpected costs later.

 Which is Better?
 Time and Materials or Fixed Price Software Development Contract?